kecskusz-8/nocc/README.md

 This whole doc suite was written before a line of implementation exists.
 It's the ideology and the architecture laid out up front, on purpose, so the *why* and the shape of the thing are locked in before anyone starts coding.

-**Platform hook status:** the original platform-specific hook has been retired from the working tree.
-No platform hook currently ships in `extension/`; a generalized hook framework (with a new reference implementation) is planned.
-The relay, crypto, and key-storage core described below is unaffected and platform-agnostic already.
+**Hook framework:** the platform-specific hook layer is implemented and ships in `extension/hooks/`.
+Drop a folder in with a `hook.json` and the extension auto-registers it on next popup open.
+The relay, crypto, and key-storage core is platform-agnostic and unchanged.
+Full hook API: [`docs/HOOKS.md`](docs/HOOKS.md).

-Two things follow from that:
+Two things follow from this:

 - **Anything here can change.** Env var names, event names, exact schemas, exact numbers (3 days, 33 days, table columns, socket event shapes), all of it is current best thinking, not a frozen spec.
 Where the code and these docs disagree in the future, the code wins, and the docs should get updated to match.
 - **The core architecture is the part least likely to move.** Client-side encryption before the platform ever sees plaintext, a relay kept as dumb as it can be, no config required to get started: that's the actual point of the project, and everything else described here is in service of it.

-Treat this as a manifesto with implementation notes attached, not a contract.

 ## License